 Childhood trauma proves the connection between mental and physical health, which highlights the need to care for one’s mind just as they do their body.
 Adverse childhood experiences can interfere with one’s health status, having harmful effects later on in one’s life and even affecting future generations.
 Early adversity dramatically affects health across a lifetime, and therefore focus needs to be put on building resilience.
 Being aware of ACEs and creating environments to help a child feel safe more quickly after experiencing ACEs will help to neutralize the impact.
 Additionally, considering and utilizing behavioral therapy could aid in lessening the consequences of toxic stress and preventing adverse effects from occurring within your loved ones’ lives.

 Behavioral health interventions remain a vital treatment option for childhood trauma.
 Keeping up with virtual therapy can become expensive.
 Luckily, Mira has a cost-saving solution for you.
-For $45 a month, Mira offers low-cost virtual care services, including behavioral health counseling, psychiatric services, and other online benefits.
+For an average of $45 a month, Mira offers low-cost virtual care services, including behavioral health counseling, psychiatric services, and other online benefits.
 These services are provided with affordable copays and can be utilized anywhere in the United States.
 Save even more with Mira; sign up today.

 Kendra Bean is from Maui, Hawaiʻi.
 She is currently enrolled at the University of Hawaiʻi at Mānoa, specializing in Epidemiology.
 She is passionate about improving health literacy and access to care, specifically in rural areas.